 This article provides a summary of the shipping laws regarding wine (and other liquor) within Canada.
 This article is updated frequently and was current as of July 2019.
 However, the laws in this area are changing rapidly so please contact me (or your own lawyer) in order to ensure that you have the latest information.

 The shipping of any alcohol from one province into another province was previously prohibited by a federal law (which stems from the prohibition era) called the Importation of Intoxicating Liquors Act (Canada).
-However, on June 28, 2012 that law was amended by Bill C-311.
-While the general prohibition remains in place, the Bill created a national personal use exemption for wine subject to applicable provincial laws.
-In June 2014, the federal government also amended the law to extend the personal use exemption to include the interprovincial shipment of beer and spirits.
-That amendment was effective June 19, 2014.
-However, the various provinces have not embraced the spirit of these changes and have created various barriers to interprovincial "direct to consumer" shipments.
+However, in June 2019, the federal government repealed this prohibition entirely in respect of the interprovincial transport or shipment of alcohol.
+Nevertheless, the various provinces have not embraced the spirit of this reform and have created various provincial laws and barriers to interprovincial "direct to consumer" shipments.

 The following chart summarizes my views on the ability of consumers to receive "direct to consumer" interprovincial shipments of wine under the laws in the various provinces.